-Under 40 CFR 125.66(b), the applicant must submit at the time of application an analysis of the known or suspected sources of toxic pollutants or pesticides identified in response to 40 CFR 125.66(a).
+Under 40 CFR 125.66(b), the applicant must submit an analysis of the known or suspected sources of toxic pollutants or pesticides identified in response to 40 CFR 125.66(a).
 As described in 40 CFR 403.8(f)(2), applicants must conduct an industrial waste survey as the basis for determining whether there are any known or suspected industrial sources of toxic pollutants.
 To the extent practicable, the applicant is required to categorize the sources according to industrial and nonindustrial types.